FergusMcGee/FergusMcGee.github.io/README.md

-A simple sit for mapping tests with python
+A simple site for mapping tests with python